frankwallis/plugin-typescript/README.md

 #### typeCheck ####

 A boolean flag which controls whether the files are type-checked or simply transpiled.
-Type-checking does add some overhead to the build process as reference files need to be loaded and the compiler has more work to do.
+Type-checking does add some overhead to the build process as typings need to be loaded and the compiler has more work to do.

 By default compiler errors are written to the console but the build is allowed to continue.
 To change this behaviour you can use ```typeCheck: "strict"``` in which case the build will be failed when compiler errors are encountered.